Moringa Oleifera: Known as 'The Miracle Tree"

 The crushed seeds are known for their very high capacity to purify drinking water.

 The leaves of the tree are so nutrient dense they are an integral part of the WHO and FAO programs for feeding the poor in indigent countries.

 In Ayurveda the moringa tree and its parts are used to treat over 300 ailments.

-- Moringa oil is very penetrating (contains 72% oleic acid, a known penetration enhancer) and drives nutrients deep into the skin because of it's similarity to sebum oil.
-This makes it recognizable by our bodies.
+Moringa oil is very penetrating (contains 72% oleic acid, a known penetration enhancer) and drives nutrients deep into the skin because of it's similarity to sebum oil.
+This makes it recognizable by our body.

-1. Bacteria on face increases aging of the skin.
+1. Bacteria on the face increases aging of the skin.

-2. Bacteria in the wrinkles makes them more pronounced by causing inflammation and making them more visible.
+2. Bacteria in wrinkles makes them more pronounced by causing inflammation, and making them more visible.